AP-IT-GH/FOTOMIND/1_source/1_raspberry-pi/README.md

 # Practical approach #
 <div>
 <p>We started of with a Nikon D3100 for testing, but experienced connection problems.
-The Canon 50d showed us no problems. </p>
+The Canon 50d & Nikon D5200 showed us no problems. </p>
 </div>
 <div>
 <p>Next we removed the <code>-filename</code> variable in the <code>GphotoStartupScript.sh</code>, because it didn't work. </p>